silnrsi/FDBP/en-US/User_Interface_Strings.md

 While feature name and value strings are the minimum we should be providing, OpenType Character Variant features can provide additional data that may be useful within a UI:

-* *Tool tip: *a string  that an application can use as a tool tip in the UI
+* *Tool tip*: a string that an application can use as a tool tip in the UI

 * *Sample Text*: a string that illustrates the effect of the feature